MicrosoftDocs/learn/learn-pr/wwl-data-ai/classify-images-custom-vision/includes/3-create-image-classifier.md

 In Azure, you can use the ***Custom Vision*** cognitive service to train an image classification model based on existing images.
 There are two elements to creating an image classification solution.
 First, you must train a model to recognize different classes using existing images.
 Then, when the model is trained you must publish it as a service that can be consumed by applications.

-## Use the Cloud Shell

 To test the capabilities of the Custom Vision service, we'll use a simple command-line application that runs in the Cloud Shell.
-> **Note**: For this lab, you will test out an application in a cloud shell environment.
-When you build your own application, you can use an environment of your choice.
+The same principles and functionality apply in real-world solutions, such as web sites or phone apps.

 1. Click the **Activate Sandbox** button at the top of the page.
 This starts a Cloud Shell instance.

 2. When you are prompted to review permissions, click **Accept**.

 ## Create a Custom Vision resource